 Rashtriya Gram Swaraj Abhiyan (RGSA) is aimed at building infrastructure and stepping up initiatives for e-governance.
-It will be launched on the National Panchayati Raj Day on April 24.
 The focus of the scheme would be on training, building infrastructure, stepping up initiatives for e-governance under the e-Panchayat Mission Mode Project (MMP).
-The scheme will extend to all the states and Union Territories and will also include institutions of rural local government in non-Part IX areas, where panchayats do not exist.
-It will be under the Ministry of Panchayati Raj.
+The scheme is extended to all the states and Union Territories and also includes institutions of rural local government in non-Part IX areas, where panchayats do not exist.
+It is under the Ministry of Panchayati Raj.

 - The sharing ratio for the state components will be 60:40 barring the Northeast and hilly states where it would be 90:10.

 - For Union Territories, the central share will be 100 percent.

 - The total proposed cost of the scheme is Rs 7255.50 crore

 - Actionsoft, a mobile application has been developed as part of this initiative for the purpose of reporting at the field-level and monitoring of physical progress of the works undertaken by the panchayats.

 - The photos of every asset at various stages of work for activities included under the Gram Panchayat Development Plan (GPDP) and the geographical coordinates are captured by this application.

 Gram Panchayat Development Plan (GPDP) Award

 - “Gram Panchayat Development Plan (GPDP) Award”, a new award has been introduced.

 - The award would be conferred to the top three-gram panchayats with the best planning, across the country.